mozilla/ActiveData/docs/jx_Reference.md

 The `from` clause states the table, index, or relation that is being processed by the query.
-In Javascript this can be an array of objects, a cube, or another Qb query.
+In Javascript this can be an array of objects, a cube, or another JSON query expressions.
 In the case of ES, this is the name of the index being scanned.
 Nested ES documents can be pulled by using a dots (.) as a path separator to nested property.